Learning to Execute Graph Algorithms Exactly with Graph Neural Networks: Experiments

 We compute numerical and theoretical lower bounds on the ensemble size in \Cref{eq:architecture} required to learn Message Flooding.
 The goal is to illustrate the ensemble-complexity scaling outlined in the theorems in \Cref{sec:results}.
 For the numerical bound, we compute an NTK predictor using the dataset constructed from the instructions used in the proof of \Cref{thm:flooding} and provided in \Cref{app:proof_apps}.
 From the NTK output, we extract $\mu$ and $\Sigma$ (defined in equations \ref{eq:mean_out}-\ref{eq:var_out}) for the output viewed as a Gaussian random variable.
 We then apply a Gaussian concentration bound to the output, together with a union bound over all iterations, to obtain a sufficient ensemble size for correct execution.

 The theoretical bound is obtained by analyzing the output of the NTK mathematically when the input dimension scales as $\mathcal{O}(l\cdot D^2)$, where $l$ is the bit precision and $D$ is the maximum degree.
-Such a theoretical NTK analysis is adopted from \citet{de2025learning} (Lemma 6.1).
-Additionally, the same approach can be used to derive ensemble-complexity bounds for other applications.
+To this end, we leverage the theoretical NTK analysis of \citet{de2025learning} (Lemma 6.1), which, when applied to our setting, implies that maintaining the high-probability guarantee for exact learning requires the ensemble size to scale as $\mathcal{O}\left(k'^2+k'\log(nL)\right)$, where $k'$ is the input dimension, $n$ is the number of vertices, and $L$ is the number of algorithm iterations.
+The same approach can be used to derive ensemble-complexity bounds for other applications.
 However, for BFS, DFS, and Bellman-Ford, computing the NTK for large $l$ and $D$ becomes computationally intensive: the input dimension is substantially larger and grows quickly, making NTK training particularly challenging for us.

 As shown in \Cref{fig:ensemble_complexity}, when all other parameters are fixed, both the theoretical and numerical bounds grow as $\mathcal{O}(l^2)$ in $l$ (left subplot) and as $\mathcal{O}(D^4)$ in $D$ (right subplot), respectively.
 They also indicate that correct execution can require large ensembles, already in the thousands, even when either $l$ or $D$ is below $10$.